rksk/wso2-scim-metadata-population-tool/README.md

 Sample configs can be found in the `ad.properties` and `ldap.properties` files in this repository.

 ## Steps to execute the tool
+It is better to take a backup of the `IDN_SCIM_GROUP` table before executing this tool.

 * First compile the code with following command.
 ```